MataOl/waa/README.md

 ## Test Automation Course

-This is my code related to Test Automation Course with Java, Selenium and JUnit.
+This is code related to Test Automation Course using Java, Selenium and JUnit.
-**Commits from 3 June 2019** represent my **Final Examination** (duration: 3 hours).
-The **tasks** in the examination were:
+**Commits from 3 June 2019** represent my **Final Examination**.
+The **tasks** were:

-1. Download page <https://github.com/skarbala/ta-mentor-program-playground> and launch it using MAMP.
+1. Download page <https://github.com/skarbala/ta-mentor-program-playground>, launch it using MAMP.
 2. You will test the page **Savings Calculator**.
-3. For testing, use the same project we used throughout the whole course.
+3. For testing, use the same project we used throughout the course.
 4. **Automate** following scenarios:

      a) Enter all data (fund, sum, email, years), check that the "Apply for saving" button is enabled.